TapanSoni/BPStegano/README.md

 ## Installation

-*Python 3.7.5 is required to run BPStegano*
+*Python 3.6.8 or higher is required to run BPStegano*

 ```bash